Perth: Federation and beyond

 The result of this economic activity was the rapid growth of the population of Perth and a marked change in its urban design.
 Commencing in the 1950s, Perth began to expand along an extensive highway network laid out in the Stephenson-Hepburn Report, which noted that Perth was beginning to resemble a pattern of development less in line with the British experience and more in line with North America.
 This was encouraged by the opening of the Narrows Bridge and the gradual closure of the Perth and Fremantle tram systems.
 The mining-pastoral boom of the 1960s only accelerated the pace of urban growth in Perth.

 In 1962, Perth received global media attention when city residents lit their house lights and streetlights as American astronaut John Glenn passed overhead while orbiting the Earth on Friendship 7.
 This led to its being nicknamed the "City of Light".
 (Note: The city most commonly referred to as the "City of Light" is Paris.
 However, over 30 other cities also carry the label in various forms.)
-The city repeated the act as Glenn passed overhead on the Space Shuttle in 1998.
+The city repeated the act as Glenn passed overhead on the Space Shuttle in 1998 on STS-95.

 Perth's development and relative prosperity, especially since the mid-1960s, has resulted from its role as the main service centre for the state's resource industries, which extract gold, iron ore, nickel, alumina, diamonds, mineral sands, coal, oil and natural gas.
 Whilst most mineral and petroleum production takes place elsewhere in the state, the non-base services provide most of the employment and income to the people of Perth.

-Perth experienced a period of recovery in 1990.
-In July 1994, the state government separated the city's CBD from its suburban districts, creating the City of Perth and three other local government areas.
 Perth saw significant population growth in the 2000s, as well as the commencement of several major urban infrastructure projects, bolstered in part by the state's mining boom.
 These include the Perth Convention and Exhibition Centre (2004) and the redevelopment of the city's waterfront, giving rise to the mixed-use Elizabeth Quay precinct.